CT 68

 I-91 SB approaching CT 68 exitOn I-91 southbound, approaching Route 68 in Wallingford.
 Photo taken April 2004 by Kurumi.

-Commissioned in 1932 from the old State Highway 325, Route 68 originally existed only between Route 63 in Naugatuck and Route 70 in Cheshire.
-Two unsigned state roads, SR 730 (Church St) and SR 607 (Barnes Rd) continued through Wallingford to Durham.
+Commissioned in 1932 from the old State Highway 325, Route 68 originally extended only 7.13 miles from Route 63 in Naugatuck to Route 70 in Cheshire.
+Two unsigned state roads, SR 730 (Church Street) and SR 607 (Barnes Road), continued through Wallingford to Durham.

 Improving Mooney's Crossing